 As our homes get smarter, the sense of digital scent provided by Molecular Property Spectrometer™ (MPS) will improve our health and make us safer.
-The MPS can analyze indoor air in real time to provide accurate, actionable data.
+IoT infrastructure companies like NevadaNano develop gas sensing technologies to analyze indoor air in real time to provide accurate, actionable data.

 Such data can be used to immediately notify occupants of hazardous situations (such as a natural gas leak), or be integrated into automated, demand-controlled ventilation systems to effectively and efficiently manage air quality—saving lives and energy.
 The MPS can even serve as a “pre-smoke” detector by warning of a fire at a very early—even pre-fire—stage, based on the presence of vapors produced by overheated materials before combustion even begins.